altercampagne/eventoj/README.md

 # Eventoj: Events management system

-Eventoj (pronounce Eventoy) means ̀"events" in espéranto.
+Eventoj (pronounce "eventoy") means ̀"events" in espéranto.

 This application have been built to propulse the events management website of AlterCampagne.